Why Green Season is the perfect time to safari

 Youngsters all around

 The abundance of water, grazing and taller grass to hide from predators makes this the perfect time for many mammals to have their young.
 In November, you’ll see trains of warthog piglets scampering through the bush, and in February look for wild dog puppies emerging from dens.
-In March, watch as zebra foals take their first stripey steps.
+In March, watch as zebra foals take their first steps and baby elephants struggle to gain control of their trunks.

 Perfect photographic conditions

-Dramatic skies with dark storm clouds and bursts of light breaking through, carpets of flowers on the ground and rainfall dispelling the dust of the dry season makes this a landscape photographer’s dream.
+Dramatic skies with dark storm clouds and bursts of light breaking through, the first rainfalls dispelling the dust of dry season, and a landscape turning green and lush with carpets of flowers, make this season a photographer’s dream.

-Up to 200 migrant species from all corners of the northern hemisphere fly south to East Africa, making Green Season a birder’s paradise.
-On top of that, many birds are showing off their breeding plumage – an impressive sight even to those who consider themselves birding novices.
+Up to 200 migrant species from all corners of the northern hemisphere fly south to East Africa, making green season a birder’s paradise.
+The waterways of Nyerere and Ruaha national parks see a dramatic increase in numbers.
+Additionally, many birds are showing off their breeding plumage – an impressive sight even to those who consider themselves birding novices.

 November to May is our Asilia Adventure season.
 As camps and parks are less busy, expert guides lead private explorations that wouldn’t be possible other times of year.
 From walking expeditions across the Masai Mara conservancies to cultural immersions with the Hadzabe people, each adventure will transform a safari from great to extraordinary.